gohugoio/hugoDocs/content/en/_common/store-methods.md

 ## Methods

-Use these methods on the scratch pad.
+Use these methods on the data structure.

 `Set`
 : Sets the value of the given key.